rozum-robotics/Rozum-Servo-Drives-API/python/README.md

 ```

 ### Advanced usage
 Below is the usual sequence of working with servos.
-For detailed instructions, refer to `tutorials`.
+For detailed instructions, refer to `examples`.
 ```python
 # importing modules
 import rdrive as rr